Decoding HTTP Status Codes: 403 vs 401

 HTTP Response Status Management

-Frontend: JavaScript with Fetch API
+Frontend: JavaScript and Fetch API

 document.getElementById('fetchAdminData').addEventListener('click', () => {